Staying safe during sugar beet drilling

 Photograph: Gary Naylor Photography

-With the drilling period for the 2023 sugar beet crop now underway, NFU Sugar reminds growers to keep safety at the forefront of their minds.
+As we approach the drilling period for the 2024 sugar beet crop, NFU Sugar Policy Adviser, Sam Williamson, reminds growers to keep safety at the forefront of their minds.

 Safety must come first

-As we enter the drilling period it’s important to keep safety at the forefront of our minds and think about some of the simple steps we can take to reduce injuries, and ultimately save lives.
+As we move into the drilling period it’s important to keep safety at the forefront of your minds and think about some of the simple steps you can take to reduce injuries and ultimately save lives:

-• Ensure machine cabs are kitted out with emergency contact numbers, including the distribution network operator (DNO), and fire extinguishers.
+• Ensure all machine cabs are kitted out with emergency contact numbers, including the DNO (distribution network operator), and fire extinguishers.

-• If you have power lines running across the field, try to drill crops 'with' the lines, so that when harvest comes you are lifting away from, rather than underneath, them.
+• Where power lines run across the field, try to drill crops ‘with’ the lines, so that when harvest comes crops are lifted away from, rather than underneath, them.

 • Work on crop areas around telegraph polls/pylons during the day (rather than at night when visibility is worse).